pivotal-cf/pks-kubo-release/README.md

 ##  <a name='Prerequisites'></a>Prerequisites
 - A BOSH Director configured with UAA, Credhub, and [BOSH DNS runtime config](https://raw.githubusercontent.com/cloudfoundry/bosh-deployment/master/runtime-configs/dns.yml).
 We recommend using [BOSH Bootloader](https://github.com/cloudfoundry/bosh-bootloader) for this.
 - [Latest kubo-deployment tarball](https://github.com/cloudfoundry-incubator/kubo-deployment/releases/latest)
-- Accessing the master:
+- Accessing the control plane:
-  - **Single Master:** Set up a DNS name pointing to your master's IP address
+  - **Single Control Plane Node:** Set up a DNS name pointing to your control plane's IP address
-  - **Multiple Masters:** A TCP load balancer for your master nodes.
+  - **Multiple Control Plane Nodes:** A TCP load balancer for your control plane nodes.
     - Use a TCP load balancer configured to connect to the master nodes on port 8443.
     - Add healthchecks using either a TCP dial or HTTPS by looking for a `200 OK` response from `/healthz`.
     - if you have used [BOSH Bootloader](https://github.com/cloudfoundry/bosh-bootloader) on GCP then you need to manually create a firewall rule.
 Allow access to port TCP 8443 to VMs in your BBL network tagged `cfcr-master` from your load balancer's IP.